ggabrao/nextjs-handbook/README.md

 ## About

-This project is designed to assist beginners in **Next.js** by sharing my personal knowledge and insights into key concepts of the framework.
+Project to assist beginners in **Next.js** by sharing my personal knowledge and insights into key concepts of the framework.

 Here you can find **summarized notes** and **practical examples** about topics that can be hard to understand in the beginning, such as streaming and data mutations with Server Actions.